shadowsocks/shadowsocks-org/src/content/en/config/02-advanced.md

 ### Step 1, increase the maximum number of open file descriptors

-To handle thousands of concurrent TCP connections, we should increase the limit of open file descriptors.
+To handle thousands of concurrent TCP connections, we should increase the limit of file descriptors opened.

 Edit the `limits.conf`